-Empire Apples have a fun story behind them, and they have a lot to offer in several different ways.
-Let’s take a deeper look into the ins and outs of Empire Apples!
+Empire apples have a fun story behind them, and they have a lot to offer in several different ways.
+Let’s take a deeper look into the ins and outs of Empire apples!

 The Empire Apple also happens to have a really pretty appearance.
 The Empire Apple is medium in size when compared to other varieties of apples.
-The majority of its skin is red, but there is a section that is green in color.
+The majority of its skin is a rich dark red, but there is usually a section that is green in color.
 Diagonal from the green section is where the red color of the apple is the darkest, deepest, and richest.
 There are little elements of green seemingly underneath the red.

 On a scale with one side representing a super tart flavor (or in other words, the rating of a 1 on the scale would mean incredibly tart and bitter) and the other side taking the stance of sweet flavor (meaning placing the rating as a 10 on the scale would imply and suggest a sweet taste), the Empire Apple would probably score around a 4 or possibly a 4.5.

-The Cost to Purchase Empire Apples
+The cost to purchase Empire apples

-Depending on the location where they are being grown, the harvest season for Empire Apples is typically in the fall and reaches its prime at the end of September and early October.
+Depending on the location where they are being grown, the harvest season for Empire Apples is typically in the early-mid fall and reaches its prime at the end of September and early October.

 Another nice perk with Empire Apples is that they are incredibly easy to grow.
 The trees that Empire Apples grow on are really sturdy and don’t require heavy labor for their upkeep.
-As for the apples themselves, they have a nice appealing appearance, and they also are a bit on the heavier side.

-Empire apples are most commonly used in baking (particularly baking pies), added with salads, used as an ingredient in sauces (namely, applesauce), or munched on as a solo thing for a tasty treat and snack.
+Empire apples are most commonly used in baking (particularly baking apple pies), added to salads, used as an ingredient in sauces (namely, applesauce), or munched on as a solo thing for a tasty treat and snack.
 Where Empire Apples can be dried, sautéd, or roasted, there is a wide variety of cooking options with them!